 During the ten sessions Sarah will be there to guide you through each of the processes and will take time to discuss your individual ideas, developing your skills at your own pace.

 All materials will be provided but if you have any extra fabrics or threads you would like incorporated then please do bring along (natural ones like silk or cotton are best).
 You might also want bring a picture, photo or a drawing to help inform your pieces.

-Throughout the first half of term you will be introduced to technical skills appropriate to your level of experience.
+Throughout the term you will be introduced to technical skills appropriate to your level of experience.
 Each day will start with a new technical skill exercise.
 Then, drawing on some of the previous skills and samples, Sarah will guide you through the process of starting to create your own textile art piece.

 Students will continue to work independently with support from Sarah throughout each week.
 For those that have attended any previous courses you will have the opportunity to push your skills to a much deeper level, taking advantage of the small class size and the individual guidance from Sarah.
 We will also work with various topics to help you focus your ideas and push those of you with more experience.